 Myth 4: Summer school is for students who get bad grades.

 While summer school may have at one time been reserved for those students needing extra help, that is no longer the case.
-From Calgary to Chicago, reports are showing that summer school attendance is on the rise, and it’s not because students are performing poorly throughout the school year.
-Students looking to get ahead, to tackle extra credits, and get a competitive advantage by signing themselves up for summer school.
+Summer school attendance doesn’t mean that students have bad grades: students looking to get ahead, tackle extra credits, and get a competitive advantage by signing themselves up for summer school.

 Myth 5: Summer will make students refreshed and ready to learn in the fall.

 This is the scariest myth about summer learning.
 After a summer spent relaxing, students may feel refreshed, but they are far from ready to learn.
-Research into summer learning has shown that after taking a two-month break, students have lost approximately 20-30 % of their academic learning momentum: they’ve gone backward in terms of learning.
-These studies also show that teachers typically spend up to six weeks re-teaching last year’s material.
+Research into summer learning shows that after taking a two-month break, students can lose anywhere 20-30 % of their academic learning momentum: they’ve gone backward in terms of learning.
 Students aren’t ready to learn after a summer off: they’ve lost their learning momentum after two months of video games and relaxing at the beach.